How We Support SEND

 Staffing and any Specialist Qualifications/Expertise

-In accordance with the Code of Practice 2014, we have a fully qualified SENDCO at our school, with the following qualifications:
+In accordance with the Code of Practice 2014, we have a fully qualified and highly experienced SENDCO at our school, with the following qualifications:

 - Mrs Susan Firth, BA (Hons) in Primary Education with Qualified Teacher Status, National Award for SEN Coordination, Postgraduate Certificate in Education (Special Needs and Inclusion)